OdysseyMomentum/odysseymomentum.github.io/README.md

 - Please check these invite emails from GitHub.
 - Your team is added here [OdysseyMomentum Organization](https://github.com/odysseymomentum)
 - Your repo can be private or public
+- If you need team members to be added to org please find FrankFonteijn or MichielCuijpers on Discord

 ## More private repos